-Can your small business avoid using a lot of power during time periods when people typically use energy the most?
-If so, our Small General Service Demand Time-of-Use pricing plan might be right for you.
+If your small business can avoid using a lot of energy at any one time during peak usage periods, our Small General Service Peak Demand pricing plan might be right for you.

 What are the potential advantages of this plan?

-Our SGS Demand Time-of-Use plan is designed to reward customers who do their part to reduce the peak demand on the electric grid during peak usage periods.
+Our SGS Peak Demand plan is designed to reward customers who do their part to reduce demand on the electric grid during peak usage periods.
 Reducing the peak energy demand promotes more efficient use of our energy resources and can help limit future rate increases.

 What are the potential disadvantages of this plan?

-If your business uses a lot of power during on-peak hours, your energy costs could increase under our SGS Demand Time-of-Use plan.
-That’s particularly true if your on-peak hourly usage reaches a high level even once per billing cycle.
-The higher Demand Charge that results from such usage reflects the cost of resources and facilities UES must build and maintain to satisfy even occasional needs during peak usage periods.
+If your business uses a lot of power during on peak periods, your energy costs could increase under our SGS Peak Demand plan.
+That’s true even if your hourly usage reaches a high level only once during a billing cycle.
+The Demand Charge reflects the cost of resources and facilities UES must build and maintain to satisfy even occasional needs.

-Also, be aware that customers who leave this plan cannot return to SGS Demand Time-of-Use for at least 12 months.
+Also, please be aware that customers who leave this plan cannot return to SGS Peak Demand for at least 12 months.

 ¹ Includes Energy and Base Power charges but excludes the Purchased Power and Fuel Adjustment Clause charge, which changes monthly.